21prompts/act/PROMPTS.md

 ### Prompt 10.2

 When user clicks on another task while a task is current and 'playing', pause the timer, update time it took so far in the task list and then load the task that was tapped.
 Use <thinking></thinking> to take a close look at the possible interactions and try to adapt the code for the edge cases as well.

+### Prompt 11

+When next task is already completed and I tap on the next button to mark current task as complete, and there are no more tasks to do - the play/pause button and current task state should reset.

+Use <thinking></thinking> to assess the potential edge cases similar to this and solve it with an elegant solution.
+We need to preserve existing functionality that isn't broken.